plai-group/tvo_playground/README.md

 # tvo_playground
 Clean slate to begin research on the thermodynamic variational objective.
-The heart of the code is `src/models/base.py`.
-This is where most of the training logic lives, and all new models should extend it to get access to the various losses.
+The heart of the code is `src/models/base.py`, which is where most of the training logic lives.
+All new models should extend it to get access to the various losses.
 The outer training loop which calls all the code is `main.py`.

 It uses [sacred](https://sacred.readthedocs.io/en/stable/) for its command line interface and [wandb](https://www.wandb.com/) for experiment tracking.
 All hyperparameters are defined in `my_config()` and are available on the commandline via: